In crisis?Call or text 988Text Line:HOME → 741741Crisis resources

 Titration and refinement

 Dose adjustments and ongoing check-ins to maximize benefit and minimize side effects.
-Many patients notice significant improvement within the first 2–3 months.
+Many clients notice significant improvement within the first 2–3 months.

 Long-term management